Australia’s healthcare sector continues to expand and evolve at an unprecedented pace.

 In the current environment, there are numerous attractive career opportunities for nurses with the right mix of skills and qualifications.
 One example is a career as a nurse educator.

-You could be standing in front of a classroom of undergraduates, guiding them through the fundamentals of nursing.
-Or you could be in a clinical setting, progressing the professional development of nurses within a healthcare organisation.
+Nurse educators might be found standing in front of a classroom of undergraduates, guiding them through the fundamentals of nursing.
+Or they could be in a clinical setting, progressing the professional development of nurses within a healthcare organisation.
 The possibilities are diverse.

 Nurses routinely share wisdom and advice with one another, but most of this learning is informal.
 To formalise your role as an educator, you need to undertake further study.
 A Master of Nursing (with a major in education) opens the door for nurses to teach and develop the next generation of nursing professionals in both clinical and non-clinical environments.